Spring into some royal fun with these Disney Princess Easter Eggs!

 - Aurora: Cut a small crown out of the gold card stock.
 Use a dab of glue to attach the ends together to create a crown.
 Place a small amount of glue inside the crown and place it on top of the egg.

 - Ariel: Paint the small shell purple.
 Set aside to dry.
-Ue the green puffy paint to create scales on the green egg.
+Use the green puffy paint to create scales on the green egg.
 Place the egg in the empty cartoon and allow it to dry overnight.
 Once dry, use the glue to adhere the purple shell and tiny fork to the finished egg.

-Have fun with your Disney princess easter eggs!
+Have fun with your Disney Princess Easter Eggs!